 But I think these debates need to happen because there's still some unknowns.

-Well, right now it looks like it was a really good, well planned, executed, and the result was good.
+Well, right now it looks like it was a really good, well-planned, executed, and the result was good.

 There is still a question.

-All of the uranium still still exists.
+All of the uranium still exists.

-Iranium didn't disappear.
+The uranium didn't disappear.

 There is a question, will they continue on?